 What a skill is

-An editable plain-text template that drives one clinical task.
+An editable template that shapes one clinical document.

-A skill is a plain-text file written in clinical language.
-It tells the AI how to shape the draft: the clinical voice, the structure of the output, and the guardrails it has to respect.
+A skill is written in plain language, in clinical voice.
+It tells the AI how the document should be shaped — the voice to write in, the structure of the result, the things that have to be included, the things that should never appear.
 Nothing is hidden behind it.
-The file you read is the file the AI follows.
+The instructions you read are the instructions the AI follows.

-Every AI draft in Praxnote, a session note, a treatment plan, a referral letter, a case conceptualization, runs through one skill.
-Your practice can copy any Praxnote skill and customize it in your own clinical voice.
-If you've customized it, your version is what your clinicians see.
+Every AI draft in Praxnote — a session note, a treatment plan, a referral letter, a case conceptualization — comes from one skill.
+Your practice can copy any skill and change its wording to match how you actually work.
+If you've made your own version, that's what your clinicians use.
 If you haven't, the Praxnote default is what they see.

 Every change to a skill is recorded.
-When you edit a skill, the change is saved with a timestamp and the name of who made it.
-When a clinician generates a draft, the exact version of the skill in effect is saved alongside the document.
+When you edit a skill, the change is saved with the time and the name of who made it.
+When a clinician generates a draft, the exact version of the skill in effect at that moment is saved alongside the document, so a future supervisor or audit can see what shaped the note.

 treatment_plan_pbt.txt Practice override